TahsinOP/Lidar-to-radar-L2R-translation-for-autonomous-using-GAN-General-advisory-networks-/README.md

 disp(['Autonomous Driving Toolbox Installed: ', num2str(autonomousDrivingToolboxInstalled)]);

 ```
+# Simulation Using MATLAB

+To demonstrate the principles of sensor fusion and autonomous driving , we will use MATLAB to run a simulation that showcases the fusion of synthetic radar and vision data.
+The simulation will illustrate how the combined information from these sensors can provide a more comprehensive perception of the surroundings

-# Sensor Fusion Using Synthetic Radar and Vision Data
+## 1. Sensor Fusion Using Synthetic Radar and Vision Data

 In this section, we delve into the concept of sensor fusion, where synthetic radar and vision data are combined for enhanced perception and understanding of the environment.
 This integration of data from multiple sensors can lead to improved accuracy and reliability in various applications.